Gaining Coaching Confidence and Evolving the Sport of Ultimate

 Top row photos from left to right by Steve Kotvis for f/go, Felix Shardlow, and VC Ultimate.
 Bottom row photos from left to right courtesy of Keith Raynor, Jessica JAckson, USA Ultimate, and 175g Ultimate.

-Ulty Results’ 6th annual URCA Conference starts February 25th.
+Our 6th annual UAP Conference starts February 25th.
 Ultimate’s largest virtual meetup consists of a full 8 days of talks from the world’s best ultimate coaches, completely free.
 Participants join over 2000 coaches worldwide on the engagement platforms to take part in discussions that help shape the future of ultimate.

-This year, the conference is being organized by Avalon Igawa and Jack Dowling, two of the “behind the scenes” faces at Ulty Results.
-But why were they so keen to get involved?
+This year, the conference is being organized by Avalon Igawa and Jack Dowling, two of the “behind the scenes” faces here at the UAP.
+We asked them why were they so keen to get involved?

 Avalon—‘The conference boosted my confidence ahead of WUCC’